Oneo64/Auldworlde/Characters/Ljorn.md

 If confronted about his behavior, Ljörn would either try to dismiss it or not answer at all.
 Although Alfrir noticed his behavior only once, Ljörn told him not to worry.

 ### Rúna
-Ljörn visits Rúna once every day; he finds that when Rúna is there, he can relax a little despite his paranoia.
+Ljörn finds that when Rúna is there, he can relax a little despite his paranoia.

 ### Goals
-Ljörn wants to protect his family, and especially Rúna.
-He also wants to gain wealth.
-But sometimes his paranoia takes over, compelling him to avoid the trigger.
+Before Ljörn went on the journey to the new island, he wanted to protect his family.
+After landing on the new island, he had thoughts of taking the longship back to Álahringr.

 ## Abilities
 ### Physicality
 Ljörn fights with a spear and shield, and his combat abilities with weapons are slightly above average.
 He knows Glíma and learned how to do basic blocks, strikes, and disarms.
 He has combat experience from a previous adventure in the ruins of an old castle, where he fought a couple of draugar.
 He also has a good survival instinct, which was shown during Ingwaz's attack.

 Because Ljörn was shot in the shoulder with an arrow during a centaur raid, his left arm was weakened.

-### Galdrastafir
-Ljörn has access to magical staves because of his grimoire.
-He usually has the grimoire open while he draws a stave because he doesn't bother to memorize them.
-He doesn't draw staves during combat for obvious reasons.

-**Galdrastafir**

- - Ægishjálmur
- - Gapaldur
- - Lesser Hagall
- - Repel Demons
- - Tóustefna
- - Vegvísir

 ### Language
 Ljörn's native language is Oddarish, but he can also speak Heorthlandic and Centrumic (English).